GustavAI/guides/react.md

-# Gustave React/JSX Style Guide
+# Gustav React/JSX Style Guide

 *A mostly reasonable approach to React and JSX*